AviatrixSystems/Docs/HowTos/transit_gateway_peering_with_private_network_workflow.rst

 	- This solution supports only `ActiveMesh 2.0 <https://docs.aviatrix.com/HowTos/activemesh_faq.html#what-is-activemesh-2-0>`_, please check this doc `How to migrate to ActiveMesh 2.0 <https://docs.aviatrix.com/HowTos/activemesh_faq.html#how-to-migrate-to-activemesh-2-0>`_ for migration detail.

+	- Private subnets reachability between two Transit CIDRs is customers' responsibility which is typically done by Colo providers.

-	- This solution does NOT build underlay connectivity.
-It is users' responsibility to deploy private network first.
-Workflow on building underlay connectivity for private network with AWS Direct Connect/Azure ExpressRoute here is just an example.
+	- Workflow on building underlay connectivity for private network with AWS Direct Connect/Azure ExpressRoute here is just an example.
 Please adjust the topology depending on your requirements.

 Topology
 ====================